DrewKellow/fuzzy-memory/README.md

 # fuzzy-memory
-Point calculator for grassroots motorsport
+Point calculator for grassroots motorsport.

+You're welcome to try and use this, but expect a mess of commits, changes and strange choices.